Alex-Holzer/Code_Snippets/apply_mapping.md

     Args:
-        database_name (str): The name of the database to create. database_directory (str): The DBFS path for the database. database_properties (Optional[Dict[str, str]]): Additional properties for the database.
+        database_name (str): The name of the database to create. location (str): The ABFSS path for the database storage location.
+            This should be in the format 'abfss://<container>@<storage-account-name>.dfs.core.windows.net/<path>'. database_properties (Optional[Dict[str, str]]): Additional properties for the database.
             Defaults to None.
         database_comment (str): A comment describing the database.
 Defaults to an empty string.